valer-whylabs/whylogs/CODE_OF_CONDUCT.md

 ## Reporting Issues

-- If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via **EMAIL NEEDED**.
+- If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via info@whylabs.ai.
 All reports will be handled with discretion.
 In your report please include:

 	Your contact information.